1 Endorsements and Signed Flights

 3. We can ensure with a reasonable degree of confidence that the account holder is in fact the owner of the email address by sending email that requires a response to that account.
 Since email is not secure, this is not perfect, but it works pretty well.

 4. We can also store a digitization of a handwritten signature.
 This is not MyFlightbook vouching for the identity of the signer, but it enables others to evaluate it and judge for themselves (see below).
-Ironically, this does not seem to meet the requirements of AC120-78 (due to the lack of non-repudiation and cryptography), yet it provides no less authentication than a paper logbook.
+Ironically, this does not seem to meet the requirements of AC120-78 (due to the lack of non-repudiation and cryptography), yet it provides no less authentication than a paper logbook and appears to be explicitly authorized by AC-120-78B.

 3.4.3 Verification of integrity.